-The surveillance of cattle for IBR/IPV in 2015 included both dairy and beef herds.
-Bulk milk samples from the dairy herds were provided by the dairies, while beef cattle older than 24 months were sampled at 17 slaughterhouses, with a maximum of five animals per herd and day of sampling.
+Twelve and a half per cent of the dairy herds were randomly selected for sampling.
+Bulk milk samples were provided by the dairies.
+From the beef herds, individual blood samples from animals older than 24 months were collected at 16 slaughterhouses, with a maximum of five animals per herd and day of sampling.

-The target population of dairy herds consisted of all cattle herds delivering milk to dairies during the sampling period.
-In 2015, bulk milk samples from 1,176 randomly sampled dairy herds were tested.
-The target population of beef herds was all herds delivering cattle to slaughter in 2015.
-A total of 3,698 individual blood samples from 1,205 beef herds were analysed in pools.
-The sampled herds represented 18% of the Norwegian cattle herds.
-The number of herds in the surveillance programme for IBR/IPV in 2015 is given in Table 1.
+Bulk milk samples from 1,107 dairy herds were collected and tested.
+A total of 4,285 individual blood samples from 1,448 beef herds were analysed in pools.
+The sampled herds represented approximately 20% of the Norwegian cattle herds (Table 1).